Bstn1802/AutoReconnect/README.md

 ## Licence

-This mod and its code is available under the GNU General Public Licence v3.0.
+This mod and its code is available under the GNU Lesser General Public Licence v3.0.

 If you use code from this mod or the mod itself in a mod pack I would appreciate it if you would mention me by linking to this page.